nodecosmos/nodecosmos_server/charybdis/README.md

 **find_<struct_name>_query!** macro comes with some benefits like:
 - correct fields order in select clause
-- we don't do string interpolation at runtime as it's static string
+- it builds query as `&'static str`
-- easy of use.
+- easy of use

 ## Callbacks